-Times are such that, there are a lot of bills to settle.
-We are racing against times and many things are calling our attention; it is still very necessary to plan and spend quality time with your partner.
-Give them a bit f your time and make sure you focus on them during that time.
+Times are such that, there are lot of bills to settle.
+We are racing against time and many things are calling our attention; it is still very necessary to plan and spend quality time with your partner.
+Give them a bit of your time and make sure you focus on them during that time.
 It goes a long way to show you care about them and that you want to be part of their life.

 More from this blog

 Assumptions are very costly and deadly; never assume.
 I decided to always hear from my husband before forming opinions on anything.
 Many times, we often assume things about our partners based on our expectations.
 Instead of assuming, talk things out and hear from them.

 - Surprise your partner

 Planning surprises still works its magic anytime.
 Surprises can come in form of gifts, dates, sex, etc. Try to be creative with planning surprises for your partner and reap the harvest of love.

 Sex is important in a marriage; it is like the glue that binds two hearts together.
 Have regular sex as much as you can; it is necessary.
 Although, sex in marriage tends to reduce as the marriage ages and you start having kids but never neglect the importance of sex.
 Plan it with your partner; explore each other’s fantasies and bodies.
 God is not against sex in marriage.

 Never neglect your overall health and hygiene; both partners need to make a conscious decision to take care of their bodies for their partner.
 I don’t believe it is a woman’s responsibility to look beautiful while the man becomes potbellied and less attractive to their partner.

 Taking care of your health is very important and should never be overlooked.

 “A fit body, a calm mind, a house full of love.
 These things cannot be bought – they must be earned.”– Naval Ravikant